lgibelli/singularity-docs/getting_started.rst

   variables added using ``$SINGULARITY_ENVIRONMENT`` take precedence over those added via the ``%environment`` section.
 | Need to define a variable at runtime?
 You can set variables inside the
-  container by prefixing them with “SINGULARITYENV_”.
+  container by prefixing them with "SINGULARITYENV_".
 They will be transposed automatically and the prefix will be stripped.
 For example, let’s say we want to set the variable ``HELLO`` to have value ``WORLD``.
 We can do that as follows: